Variations of Renormalized Volume for Minimal Submanifolds of Poincare-Einstein Manifolds: Introduction

-\item In \S \ref{codim1}, we specialize our result to the codimension $1$ case, i.e. $m = n$, yielding a slight correction to the second variation formula in \cite{alexakis2010renormalized}.
-We use this to prove an $L^2$-orthogonality result in \S \ref{Killing} \end{itemize} The author wishes to thank Rafe Mazzeo for providing the inspiration for this problem, as well as his time spent across many meetings.
-The author also wishes to thank Otis Chodosh for suggesting the application in \S \ref{Killing}, as well as Brian White and Joel Spruck, for their insight on barrier arguments for minimal submanifolds.
+The author wishes to thank Rafe Mazzeo for providing the inspiration for this problem, as well as his time spent across many meetings.
+The author also wishes to thank Otis Chodosh for suggesting the application in \S \ref{Killing}, as well as Brian White, Joel Spruck, and Robin Graham for their background work in this area and thoughtful insight.
+The author thanks the referee for their in-depth feedback.
+The author is supported by an NSF Graduate Research Fellowship and a Stanford Graduate Fellowship in Science and Engineering.